Extended Forecast Discussion

 medium range hazards chart at:

-Middle Mississippi Valley, the Mid-Atlantic, and the Ohio Valley.
+Upper Mississippi Valley, and the Northern Plains.

 WPC medium range 500mb heights, surface systems, weather grids,